carols10cents/book/second-edition/src/ch14-02-publishing-to-crates-io.md

 <!-- Will add ghosting in libreoffice /Carol -->

-In cases where there are many nested modules, re-exporting the types at the top level with `pub use` can make a big difference in the experience of people who use the crate.
+In cases where there are many nested modules, re-exporting the types at the top level with `export` can make a big difference in the experience of people who use the crate.

-Creating a useful public API structure is more of an art than a science, and you can iterate to find the API that works best for your users.
-Choosing `pub use` gives you flexibility in how you structure your crate internally, and decouples that internal structure with what you present to your users.
-Take a look at some of the code of crates you’ve installed to see if their internal structure differs from their public API.
+Creating a useful external API structure is more of an art than a science, and you can iterate to find the API that works best for your users.
+Choosing `export` gives you flexibility in how you structure your crate internally, and decouples that internal structure with what you present to your users.
+Take a look at some of the code of crates you’ve installed to see if their internal structure differs from their external API.

 ### Setting up a Crates.io Account